-NOTE: Tolerance of rotary valve timing is ± 5 degrees.
+NOTE: Tolerance of rotary value timing is $\pm$ 5 degrees.

 When the same crankcase is reassembled, the first timing method is to be followed.
-However since replacement crankcases do not have timing marks (ridge), the second method is required.
+However, since replacement crankcases do not have timing marks (ridge), the second method is required.
 Take note that the second method is more accurate and may be used any time.